If you have received a citation in Shady Shores, Texas please review your options below:

 C. Night Drop Box - DO NOT put cash in the night drop box.
 Please pay with cash IN PERSON at the court office.

-D. ONLINE - You may click the following link to pay your citation online
+D. ONLINE - You may click HERE to pay your citation online

 Click here to download a plea form.
 Please note if you pay your citation in full but do not submit your plea form, it is considered a guilty conviction.